Burn Burn (song): Release and reception

-Dan Martin of NME said "It’s still metal, but wonder at how the single 'Burn Burn' gleams more with the spirit of glam than downtuned riff rock."
+Dan Martin of NME described the song as "It's still metal, but wonder at how the single 'Burn Burn' gleams more with the spirit of glam than downtuned riff rock".
 Kirk Miller of Rolling Stone said "Standouts such as 'Last Train Home' and 'Burn Burn' hint at something awesome.
-In the meantime, it's a kick-ass tribute."
+In the meantime, it's a kick-ass tribute".

+In other media

+The song was featured in the soundtrack of the 2003 Football simulation video game FIFA Football 2004.

+"Burn Burn" was also planned to be featured in the soundtrack of the 2015 motorsport racing simulator video game Project CARS, but was shortly removed due to the sexual offences committed by Ian Watkins.